HonkingGoose/git-gosling/docs/recommendations/use_a_dependency_bot.md

 ## Renovate

-Renovate bot is free to use on public and private repositories.
+Renovate is free to use on public and private repositories.

 ### Renovate documentation

-Read the [Renovate Docs](https://docs.renovatebot.com/) to learn more about Renovate bot.
+Read the [Renovate Docs](https://docs.renovatebot.com/) to learn more about Renovate.

 ### Enabling Renovate